-"Swipe fees are huge expense for us," says plaintiff Peter Freeman of Brooklyn Farmacy & Soda Fountain, a neighborhood ice-cream parlor in Carroll Gardens, Brooklyn.
+"Swipe fees are a huge expense for us," says plaintiff Peter Freeman of Brooklyn Farmacy & Soda Fountain, a neighborhood ice-cream parlor in Carroll Gardens, Brooklyn.
 "We just want to let our customers know about these fees in a way that will make them pay attention.
 But we can't afford the risk that the state will prosecute us for using the wrong words."

-A 'surcharge' and a 'discount' are just "different frames for presenting the same price information," according to research by Adam J. Levitin, a Georgetown law professor who has studied no-surcharge laws.
-But research shows that consumers have a much stronger reaction to 'surcharges,' and are less likely to use credit cards if they understand that they will have to pay more.
-Credit card companies, aware of this effect, have historically insisted that any price difference be labeled as a 'discount.'
+"A 'surcharge' and a 'discount' are just two ways of framing the same price information," says Adam Levitin, a Georgetown law professor who has studied no-surcharge rules.
+"But consumers have a much stronger reaction to 'surcharges,' and are less likely to use credit cards if they understand that they will have to pay more.
+Credit card companies know this, which is why they insist that any price difference be labeled as a 'discount.'"